The Kalamazoo Guitar

 They may have used other tubes; I'm not sure.
 It's theoretically possible that everyone who claimed these were original tubes was wrong or lying, but (a) CMI definitely rebranded the above tubes, (b) the above tubes were in amps I own or have worked on, and (c) none of the owners was trying to claim the tubes were anything special-- just original.
 The prices for the amps I bought certainly didn't include the Magic Tube Tax!

-- Some of the 12AX7s were CMI-rebranded Mullards.
-I have seen several of these, generally worn out, which attests to how much these amps were played.
-I have at least one of these still floating around the shop.
+- Some of the 12AX7s and 6EU7s were CMI-rebranded Mullards.
+The 12AX7s are typically somewhat generally worn out, which attests to how much these amps have been played.

 - Some of the 12AX7s may have been rebranded RCA gray plates.
 Certainly CMI rebranded these at some point, and I have seen one in an old Kalamazoo.